AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Series hover

 Usually, when you hover a point, it becomes highlighted.
 However, if you are programmig a custom dashboard or somehow complicated control elements it might be necessary to hightlight the points before you even drag a cursor over the chart.
-In this case use the {api}**.hover()**{api} method with a number of point (or array of numbers) that needs to be highlighted at the moment of loading.
+In this case use the {api:anychart.core.SeriesBase#hover}**.hover()**{api} method with a number of point (or array of numbers) that needs to be highlighted at the moment of loading.

-If you define nothing as an argument for the {api:}**.hover()**{api} function, the hovering will be disabled for the discrete series but switched on for the whole continous ones, if the hover mode is set as "bySpot".
-When the hover mode is "byX", using {api:}**.hover()**{api} without arguments will lead to the same picture, but it will be impossible to unhover the continuous series and one of the points of a discrete series will be hovered also (which one depends on the x-coordinate, nearest to the cursor position).
+If you define nothing as an argument for the {api:anychart.core.SeriesBase#hover}**.hover()**{api} function, the hovering will be disabled for the discrete series but switched on for the whole continous ones, if the hover mode is set as "bySpot".
+When the hover mode is "byX", using {api:anychart.core.SeriesBase#hover}**.hover()**{api} without arguments will lead to the same picture, but it will be impossible to unhover the continuous series and one of the points of a discrete series will be hovered also (which one depends on the x-coordinate, nearest to the cursor position).

 Change the hovering mode in playground and see the difference.